 - Enjoy a 10% discount on equipment purchases

-- We conduct medicals on our clients 3 times a day on the trek into Everest Base Camp.
+- We conduct medicals on our clients 3 times a day on Elbrus.
 Over the years we have compiled benchmarks of where climbers should be medically at the various altitudes.
 A vital part of predicting any altitude related problems higher up.

 Return International Flights from Johanneburg

 1 nights accomodation in Moscow ( first night)

 2 nights’ accommodation in Kislodvosk in a 3 star travellers lodge ( sharing).
 Its not the Hiltons so please bare with us.

 Breakfast, lunch and dinner on the climb ( notice the words ‘on the climb’)